 A Union camp located on the southeast side of town at the site of Haycraft's Station.

 (Rolling Fork Historic Preservation Association)

-A Union post that protected the old railroad bridge across the Rolling Fork River.
+A Union stockade (with earthworks ?) that protected the old railroad bridge across the Rolling Fork River.

 Nearby was Union Camp Pope (undetermined location).